-The neoliberal economic model imposed in Chile has promoted export-oriented extractive industries, including mining, agroindustry and forestry.
+Specifically it has promoted exportoriented extractive industries, including mining, agroindustry and forestry.
 Studies show that the Chilean model of forest development is the main factor driving the loss of native forests [1] and associated biodiversity.
 This is having direct and devastating impacts on peasant communities and indigenous peoples, who depend on forests for food, traditional medicines and religious purposes.
 Hydroelectric and subsidised forest industry activities have been established on community lands without their permission, and the pulp and paper industry has polluted their territories.

-This assessment was developed in three locations in southern Chile, selected because of their problems and ecological diversity.
+This assessment was developed in three locations in southern Chile, selected because of problems faced, and ecological diversity.
 The communities in this region are particularly impacted by plantation forestry and the installation of large hydropower projects to provide energy for mining.
 'Guided conversations' were conducted and community workshops focused on 'social cartography' or mapping, allowing the communities to collate and reflect upon information about their resources and challenges to their resilience.